 Step 2.
-Unlock Lock Pin and Open Latch Unlock and remove the tethered lock pin.

-Unlock and remove the tethered lock pin, if applicable (Figure 16).
+Unlock Lock Pin and Open Latch Unlock and remove the tethered lock pin, if applicable (Figure 16).

 Lift the lock handle away from the vehicle until the lock clears the lock seat on the hook body.
 Open the latch by rotating the latch assembly up toward the vehicle until the latch is in its most upright position, then release the lock handle.
 (Figure 17 and 18)